pactus-project/pactus.org/docs/guide/learn-validator.md

 # Validator info

-Validator structure is used to hold the stake and sequence number of any address.
+Validator structure is used to hold the stake and sequence number of validators.
 ```go
 type Validator struct {
    PublicKey       crypto.PublicKey `cbor:"1,keyasint"`